Entrepreneurship in Health

 Students gathered in MSB 310 for a fireside chat with Dr. Ivica Labuda, PhD, Director of the Biotechnology Program and Professor at the Department of Biochemistry and Molecular & Cellular Biology, and founder of a skincare brand.
 She shared powerful insights about translating bench research into innovation.

-Lunch & Learn with Colin Watts, CEO at Thorne - January 28, 2026
+Lunch & Learn - January 28, 2026

 Building the Future of Health Innovation: Career Panel & Networking Night - December 2, 2025